Creative Workflows

 Submission of work

-The approval process begins with the submission of work.
+The entire approval process begins with the submission of work.
 This can range from something complex like a creative project plan to a simpler asset like an image or text document.
 Initial details—like objectives, resources needed and desired outcomes—should be spelled out clearly to set the stage for further review.

-Stakeholder review
+Stakeholder review and approval

 Once the work is submitted, it enters the review phase.
 Here, assigned team members validate the work's details, ensuring that it aligns with project goals.